bastibl/hydrasdr-rs/README.md

-# hydrasdr-rs
+# HydraSDR Rust Driver (WIP)

+!!!
+Beware AI Slop !!!

+This is mainly an experiment for using [`nusb`](https://crates.io/crates/nusb) for a real Rust-native driver that does *not* require `libusb`.
+There are only a few Rust SDR drivers and the ones I know of are based on `rusb`, which wraps `libusb`.
+Also `nusb`'s main interface is async, which fits well with [FutureSDR](https://github.com/futuresdr/futuresdr), but the [Seify](https://github.com/FutureSDR/seify) SDR hardware abstraction library has only a sync interface at the moment.
+Using this driver, I want to explore an async implementation for Seify.
+In the near future, `nusb` might also support cross-compilation to `WebUSB`, which would allow using the same driver for native and web, which would be awesome.

 Rust HydraSDR RFOne driver built on [`nusb`](https://crates.io/crates/nusb).
 The public API provides synchronous and asynchronous device, configuration, and sample-block types.
-The C-port remains inside the crate as the implementation and parity test bed.

 Use [`Device`](src/high_level.rs), [`DeviceBuilder`](src/high_level.rs), and [`Config`](src/config.rs) for applications.